 Alexander and dad after finishing a snow monkey.
 (Why wait to eat snow banks when you can snatch it right out of the air?!)

-This wasn’t the worst of the snow falls.
+This is the aftermath of one of the snows, but not the biggest.
 We’d clean out after one, and the next would hit.
-It became such that Paul could not throw the snow high enough to reach the top of the snow banks.
+It became such that Paul could not throw the snow high enough to reach the top of the snow banks, and the drifts reached half-way up our first story windows.

 Ice crystals on an attic window at dusk.